stang91/Work-Day-Scheduler-/README.md

-I need to study more about localStorage, it seems easy to understand however I just can't seem to wrap my mind around it.
+I need to study more about localStorage, it seems easy to understand, however, I just can't seem to wrap my mind around it, when I begin to use loops and statements.